zzhang-cn/LLM4LLM/README.md

 ### Learning Process

+1. Begin by opening your favorite generative AI chatbot (tested with ChatGPT, Claude, Gemini, DeepSeek, and others)
-1. Begin by loading the pre-prompt to understand the framework
+2. Copy and paste the pre-prompt into the chat to establish the learning framework
-2. Select the appropriate session prompt based on your progress
+3. Copy and paste the appropriate session prompt (e.g., module-1/s1.1-prompt.md) into the chat
-3. Work through session activities sequentially
+4. Work through the activities as guided by the LLM
-4. Complete the post-prompt evaluation before moving to the next session
+5. Copy and paste the post-prompt evaluation into the chat before moving to the next session
-5. Connect concepts across sessions to build comprehensive understanding
+6. Connect concepts across sessions to build comprehensive understanding

 ### Multi-language Learning